Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Option One: General

-You must be careful while deciding about the blog title and tagline because users like to scan the whole blog in a few seconds before they start reading any of your blogs or pages completely, so the blog title and tagline help them to know about your blog/website at a glance.
+You must be careful while deciding on the blog title and tagline because users like to scan the whole blog in a few seconds before they start reading any of your blogs or pages completely.
+The blog title and tagline help them learn about your blog/website at a glance.

-The section “General” also has the option to upload your image which will be displayed everywhere on WordPress.com.
+The “General” section also allows you to upload an image that will be displayed everywhere on WordPress.com.

 Option Two: Writing